 Since Aeronaut's Tangent nesting software uses a simple, human readable text format for its input files, it is an easy matter to get data from order management software, spreadsheets and even word processors to output data to create simple patterns, eliminating the need for CAD software.

 It does not matter whether you are creating window furnishings, rowing oars or windsurfer masts, if your designs are moderately simple and your order management software is reasonable flexible, then directly creating Tangent ADE files is an efficient and productive option for single and batch cutting.

 If your management software has the ability to track fabric offcuts, Tangent's ADE feature can be used to get some really significant reductions in waste.
-The in-coming ADE file can not only specify the designs to be cut, but it can also specify the dimensions of the off-cut from which to cut these designs and set this as a background panel in Tangent.
+The in-coming ADE file can not only specify the designs to be cut, but it can also specify the dimensions of the off-cut from which to cut these designs and foods that are high in cholesterol set this as a background panel in Tangent.
 Designs can then be nested within the background panel to minimise waste.